This article has links to products and services we love, which we may make commission from.

 Craig bought me a new Swatch watch after one year of complaining about never knowing the time.
 Hello to the girls at Swatch who helped him out!

-My 60s beehive was sculptured, and it was a real work of art, by Paul Van Dyck (his real name, not the DJ!) at Topaz Salon.
-Mel did a cut for me when I arrived in Austin and pointed me in the direction of Paul for the updo.
+My 60s beehive was sculptured, and it was a real work of art by Paul Van Dyck (his real name, not the DJ!) at Topaz Salon.
+When I arrived in Austin, Mel did a cut for me and pointed me toward Paul for the updo.
 It was a stunner!

-I splurged and got my lashes done Lashes de Bella, they really made my eyes pop.
+I splurged and got my lashes done.
+Lashes de Bella made my eyes pop.

-No fake tan required after eight weeks in Nicaragua!
+No fake tan is required after eight weeks in Nicaragua!

 What About Your Families?

 I know an elopement is not for everyone.
-Craig and I attended eight of our friends’ weddings the year before we left, they were lovely, but just didn’t feel like us.
-We saved up £20K to do this trip; the average UK wedding costs £25K so you can see where we’d rather spend our money!
+Craig and I attended eight of our friends’ weddings the year before we left; they were lovely but didn’t feel like us.
+We saved up £20K to make this trip; the average UK wedding costs £25K, so you can see where we’d rather spend our money!

-As my Gran said ‘I knew it Gemma, you’re just too cheap to spend that kind of money on one day!’
+As my Gran said, ‘I knew it, Gemma, you’re just too cheap to spend that kind of money on one day!’
 And she knows her first-born granddaughter well!
-We are hosting a big part-ay on our return with a buffet, disco, and Ceilidh.
-There will be lots of booze and dancing, the part of weddings that everyone actually enjoys!
+We are hosting a big party with a buffet, disco, and Ceilidh on our return.
+There will be lots of booze and dancing, the part of weddings that everyone enjoys!

-Craig’s brother found out two weeks ago that we’re headed to Budapest next month (I’m going to teach English).
-Impressively at short notice, he managed to round up a few of the boys so he’s having a delayed mini-stag (bachelor) party in the cheapest country to drink alcohol in Europe (Hungarians, get out while you can!)
+Craig’s brother learned two weeks ago that we’re heading to Budapest next month (I will teach English).
+Impressively, he managed to round up a few of the boys at short notice, so he has a delayed mini-stag (bachelor) party in the cheapest country to drink alcohol in Europe (Hungarians, get out while you can!)

 He’ll have a proper one on his return!

-My pals, Helen and Shelley will surely create some kind of mayhem for the girls on my return.
-I hope it’s 90s themed (*everyone groans* I LOVE FANCY DRESS!)
+My pals, Helen and Shelley, will surely create some mayhem for the girls on my return.
+I hope it’s 90s-themed

 Special Thanks

-A massive thank you to our families and friends for respecting our wishes, paying for our wedding meal (which actually paid for my hair too!), my folks for the Budapest trip, as well as all of the vetting via photos!
+A massive thank you to our families and friends for respecting our wishes, paying for our wedding meal (which actually paid for my hair, too!), my folks for the Budapest trip, and all of the vetting via photos!

 To everyone we met in Austin (thanks for brunch and the beer, John!), our apartment host, Art, who received packages on our behalf before we arrived, Estaban for the Champagne and chocolate.